History of the Jews in New Jersey: 20th century

-21st Century
+21st century

 On a state-wide level, the Jewish population of New Jersey has continued to grow, reflecting migration from New York City to suburbs in the northern half of the state.
 From 2018 to 2019, the state's Jewish population increased by 103,000 (23%).
-Most Jews live in Bergen County, Monmouth County, Ocean County, Middlesex County and Essex County.
+Most Jews live in Bergen County, Monmouth County, Ocean County, Middlesex County, Union County, and Essex County.

 Lakewood has become the second-fastest growing city in the state: it increased by 42,000 people (42%) between 2010 and 2020.
-This is due to the high birthrate among the majority Orthodox population there.
+This is due to the high birthrate among the majority Orthodox population there, as well as lower cost of living.
+Several yeshivas also account for an influx of young people moving to the area.

 The Jewish Museum of New Jersey opened in 2003.
+In 2005, the two oldest continuous Jewish families still residing in New Jersey were the Princes and the Louzadas.

 In 2019, a shooting was perpetrated by Black Hebrew Israelites in a kosher grocery store in Jersey City.
 Other modern examples of antisemitism in New Jersey include the Tenafly Adolf Hitler assignment controversy and the 2017–2018 Bergen County eruv controversy.

 Rutgers University, the state university of New Jersey, has the largest population of Jewish undergraduate students in America, at approximately 6,000 Jewish undergraduate and 1,000+ Jewish graduate students in 2022.
 Rutgers is home to a Jewish Studies department, a Hillel International center with a kosher cafe and a Chabad Lubavitch house.
 The university also offers a minor in Holocaust studies.
 Approximately 15% of undergraduates at Rutgers are Jewish as of 2015.